First test-tube baby born after new, cheaper genome screening

 "It gives us a very, very powerful tool for examining pre-implantation genetic diagnosis and gives us increased confidence when looking at multiple genetic abnormalities in a human embryo," he told reporters.

-But Lavery added there needed to be a randomised clinical trial programme to confirm the efficacy of the approach - something Wells and his team plan to begin later this year.
+But Lavery added there needed to be a randomized clinical trial program to confirm the efficacy of the approach - something Wells and his team plan to begin later this year.